Asbestos Roof Encapsulation for Commercial Buildings

 Asbestos Roof Encapsulation for Commercial Buildings FAQs

-Yes, where the roof is suitable.
+Where the roof is suitable, yes.
 Encapsulation seals the asbestos cement in place so fibres are bound rather than disturbed, and the HSE recognises it as a valid management method under current regulations.
-It is carried out by operatives trained to work with asbestos materials.
-It is not right for every roof, though, and we recommend removal or replacement where sheets are broken or structurally failing.
+It is carried out by operatives trained to work with asbestos.
+It is not right for every roof, and we recommend removal or replacement where the sheets are broken or failing structurally.

-What are the UK regulations for asbestos roof encapsulation?
+What are the regulations for asbestos roof encapsulation?

-Work on asbestos cement roofs is governed by the Control of Asbestos Regulations 2012, which set out duties for managing the material and the controls applicators must follow.
-Encapsulation of asbestos cement is generally non-licensed work, but it must still be planned, risk-assessed and carried out safely.
-Our survey confirms the correct approach for your specific roof and building before any work begins.
+Work on asbestos cement roofs is governed by the Control of Asbestos Regulations 2012, which set out how the material is managed and the controls applicators follow.
+Encapsulating asbestos cement is generally non-licensed work, but it still has to be planned, risk-assessed and carried out safely.
+Our survey confirms the correct approach for your roof before any work begins.

-Lifespan depends on the coating system chosen, the condition of the existing sheets and the building's exposure, so there is no single figure that fits every roof.
-Manufacturers publish expected service lives and warranty terms for their systems, and we confirm the applicable durability and any warranty in writing at the survey stage rather than quoting a generic number upfront.
+It depends on the system, the condition of the existing sheets and how exposed the roof is, so no single figure fits every job.
+Manufacturers publish expected service lives and warranty terms for their systems, and we confirm the durability and any warranty in writing at survey rather than quote a generic number up front.